 Open/close frequency: the frequency at which forcing files must be opened/closed.
 Four cases are coded: 'daily', 'weekLLL' (with 'LLL' the first 3 letters of the first day of the week), 'monthly' and 'yearly' which means the forcing files will contain data for one day, one week, one month or one year.
 Files are assumed to contain data from the beginning of the open/close period.
 For example, the first record of a yearly file containing daily data is Jan 1st even if the experiment is not starting at the beginning of the year.

-Others: 'weights filename' and 'pairing rotation' are associted with on-the-fly interpolation which is described in §7.2.2.
+Others: 'weights filename', 'pairing rotation' and 'land/sea mask' are associted with on-the-fly interpolation which is described in §7.2.2.

 Additional remarks: